-New Flash Face technology is as a result of AI technology being put to use to design the new face of the drivers.
+New Flash Face is a result of the employment of AI technology to maximize ball speed across the clubface.

-The new technology allowed the thickness reduction from 5/1000 to 2/1000 inch by forging the inside then milling the front pushing the boundaries of legal limits.
+The new technology reduced the face thickness from 5/1000 to 2/1000 inches by forging the inside and then milling the front.

-The results of the improvements have been proven and the majority of players have seen speed gains of up to 10 MPH while still conforming to regulations.
+The improvements have been proven, and most players have seen speed gains of up to 10 MPH while still conforming to regulations.

 The increase in ball speed necessitates a stronger face.
 Epic Flash Face is tempered for strength before being welded onto the head to create the 595C Super Aged Forged Titanium clubhead.

-The club retains the original jailbreak technology from the Epic range into the new Flash Face design.
-The Epic Flash model will suit more players than the Sub Zero.
+In addition, the club retains the original jailbreak technology from the Epic range into the new Flash Face design.

 Shafts come standard with a Golf Pride Align grip helping alignment through a raised ridge on the back to help with hand alignment.

 5. Cobra LTDx – The Best Adjustable Driver

 - Shafts: Project X HZRDUS Smoke iM10, Project X HZRDUS RDX Blue

 - Left Handed Option: Yes, all lofts